Gamefors/Gamefors/README.md

   [Project3](https://github.com/gamefors/Project3).
 See my [repositories tab](https://github.com/gamefors?tab=repositories) for a full list!
 - 🌱 I’m currently learning Rust.
-See my adventures in exploring these technologies in (one part of) my newest project, [StoryBuilder TUI](https://github.com/gamefors/rusttest).
+See my adventures in exploring these technologies in (one part of) my newest project, [RustTest TUI](https://github.com/gamefors/rusttest).
 - 📫 You can reach me by:
   - Sending me a DM on Discord (my username is `Gamefors#8093`)